7 Kids Easter Activities that Tell the Resurrection Story

 🥐 Resurrection Rolls

-This simple baking Easter activity uses crescent rolls and marshmallows to symbolize Jesus’ body being placed in the tomb—and the surprise of the empty tomb on Easter morning.• Wrap a marshmallow (Jesus) in dough (his burial cloth)• Roll it in cinnamon sugar (spices)• When you take it out, the marshmallow has “disappeared,” just like the tomb was empty!Talk about it: Jesus didn’t stay in the tomb—He is risen!
+This simple baking Easter activity uses crescent rolls and marshmallows to symbolize Jesus’ body being placed in the tomb—and the surprise of the empty tomb on Easter morning.• Step 1: Preheat the oven to 400 degrees F, lightly greasing the muffin tin.• Step 2: Mix sugar and cinnamon together in a small bowl.• Step 3: Dip a marshmallow into melted butter, then roll it in the sugar mixture.• Step 4: Place the marshmallow into the center of a crescent roll dough triangle; wrap the dough around the marshmallow, pinching the seams together tightly to seal in marshmallow as it melts.
+Then place each roll into your muffin tin.• Step 5: Bake rolls in the preheated oven until golden brown, about 15 minutes.• Step 6: When you take them out, explain that the marshmallow has “disappeared,” just like the tomb was empty!Talk about it: Jesus didn’t stay in the tomb—He is risen!
 (Luke 24:6)What you'll need:

 - ✔️Muffin Tin